jiazhou-garland/PASS/README.md

 This repository contains the official PyTorch implementation of the paper "Path-adaptive Spatio-Temporal State Space Model for Event-based Recognition with Arbitrary Duration".

-**The code and relevant pre-trained checkpoints will be released after the paper's acceptance ASAP.**
+**The code and pre-trained checkpoints will be released as soon as the paper is accepted.**

 ---
 # License